What is the Rattray Marsh?

 Rattray Marsh Conservation Area is an undisturbed natural wetlands park in the Clarkson area of southwest Mississauga, Ontario, Canada.
 It is a perfect getaway for anyone who wants to enjoy the beauty of the natural world, and it’s one of my favourite places.

-Rattray Marsh is a unique ecosystem that has been preserved over many years and is home to a variety of wildlife.
+Rattray Marsh Conservation Area is one of the best examples of a wildlife sanctuary in the Greater Toronto Area.
+It’s a unique ecosystem that has been preserved over many years and is home to a variety of wildlife.
 These include small mammals such as foxes, rabbits, and beavers, larger species such as deer, plus birds, fish, amphibians, and reptiles.
-It is one of the best examples of a wildlife sanctuary in the Greater Toronto Area.

 The marsh covers about 100 acres and is situated on the north shore of Lake Ontario, which makes it a great spot for birdwatching.

 The area is also popular with hikers and joggers, as there are several nature trails that wind through the marsh and along the lakefront.